carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > > {{ site.local.prompt }} scp hpc-intro-data.tar.gz {{ site.remote.user }}@{{ site.remote.login }}:~/
 > > ```
 > > {: .language-bash}
+> >
+> > Because the `wget` command placed the file in the current working
+> > directory, it is not necessary to specify the path leading to it.
 > {: .solution}
 {: .challenge}